jdgamsterdam/full-cal-meeting-request/README.md

   https://outlook.live.com/owa/calendar/00000000-0000-0000-0000-000000000000/a8061369-2197-473b-b89d-dba34055363e/cid-CC88C0B7EEAFC3FA/calendar.ics

+  You could of course import the full calendar items but that is a security risk.
+But may work for your use case.
+And (as with note below) you could better filter on which items to show in the calendar or not.

   After the import you can open one of the nodes to make sure the Calendar Owner ID is set correctly.
 If  something goes wrong with the import you can delete all the instances (there could be alot).
 You can use   drush entity:delete node --bundle=calendar_restriction_instances

+  NOTE: Holidays are treated as Full Day events, blocking your calendar.
+So either remove them from the calendar you are importing or I might get around to writing a module that catches the feed at import and looks for those types of ICS

 6. meeting_request_webform_handler - Used to Create a Request to the owner of the calendar for a meeting.